 Exercise is generally safe for pregnant women and might even make you feel better.
 Physical activity gives you more energy and might help relieve back pain and constipation that are common during pregnancy.
 Exercise during pregnancy should focus more on overall wellness than weight loss, which isn’t recommended while pregnant.
+Follow the tips on exercising while pregnant and we wish you the best of luck!

 Ease Into Exercise